ferpederine/dwh_sql/README.md

 Code Respository for Stored Procedures and Materialized Views for the DWH / DL Module

 # Purpose
-This repo contains two folders - one containing SQL relating to the stored procedures, and a second containing analytical views created using Materliazed Views
+This repo contains two folders - one containing SQL relating to the stored procedures, and a second containing analytical and staging views created using Materliazed Views

-New info to be added